swe4103/swe4103-project/README.md

   - `app.js`
     - Entry point of the server
   - `Dockerfile`
-    - Build instruction for Docker image
+    - Build instructions for Docker image
   - `package.json`
     - API level package.json file
     - Specific to the `api` component of the project